 Are Adderall and Meth the Same?

+Adderall and meth are not the exact same drug.
+However, adderall is amphetamine and amphetamine is a parent drug of methamphetamine.
 When looking at Adderall compared to meth, the similarities are clear.
 However, many people defend the legal use of Adderall because doctors can prescribe it unlike Crystal Meth which is sold only on the streets.
 The side effects are the same for both drugs and the risk of addiction for each drug is high.
 Another similarity between the two drugs is the addiction recovery and detox process.